Town of Andover, MA Personal Care Sites (Warming/Cooling/Charging Center)

 - Transportation – residents without cars who aren't on a bus line and who want to visit the Personal Care Site would need help in getting to the Library

-What are the most important things the Library needs to function as a Personal Care Site that it may need help to acquire?
+What are the most important things the Library needs to function as a Warming/Cooling/Charging Center that it may need help to acquire?

 - Staff – all efforts must be made to get Library or other Town staff to the Library to support citizens within the building, by phone, and electronically